Juneau Snowfall Totals & Accumulation Averages

 How Many Snowstorms Juneau Gets

-Most days of snowfall in Juneau amounting to at least an inch, of fresh snow on the ground.
-For 8 days a year on average, the amount of new snow totals at three or more inches.
+Most days of snowfall in Juneau amount to at least an inch, of fresh snow on the ground.
+For ten days a year on average, the amount of new snow totals at three or more inches.

-Snowstorms of over five inches a day normally occur three or four times a year.
+Snowstorms of over five inches a day normally occur five times a year.
 But major blizzards that dump ten inches or more in one day are rare events that don't happen every year.

 How Much Snow Normally Accumulates in Juneau

-For about one-third of winter days, Juneau has at least an inch of snow on the ground.
+For about half of winter days, Juneau has at least an inch of snow on the ground.

 Snow mostly accumulates during January and March.
-Typically, on four days in January and in March plus another three in February, the snow covering Juneau gets to ten or more inches deep.
+Typically, on 15 days a year the snow covering Juneau amounts to ten or more inches deep.
+The snow amounts to 20 inches or more deep on an average of four days a year.